Best Broker for German Investors

 • Free Sparpläne on thousands of UCITS ETFs — from €1/month, any schedule.

-• Vorabpauschale auto-handled — debited from your cash, nothing to declare manually.
+• Vorabpauschale auto-handled — debited from your cash balance each January, nothing to declare manually.

-• Freistellungsauftrag in-app — set up in under a minute.
+• Freistellungsauftrag in-app — set in under a minute, applied automatically.

-• €1 flat fee per manual trade — negligible for most investors.
+• €1 flat fee per manual trade — negligible for long-term investors making few transactions.

 ⚠️ Limitations

-• Limited order types: no conditional orders, no trailing stops.
+• Limited order types: no conditional orders, trailing stops, or limit order depth.

 • App design rewards engagement — requires discipline to stay passive.

-Bottom line: For a German investor running a monthly UCITS ETF Sparplan with tax handling on autopilot, Trade Republic is the best-in-class default.
-The combination of free Sparpläne, automatic Vorabpauschale, and 4% cash interest is hard to beat at any price point.
+Bottom line: For a German investor running a monthly UCITS ETF Sparplan with tax handling on autopilot and the most frictionless deposit experience, Trade Republic is the default pick.
+The combination of free Sparpläne, automatic Vorabpauschale, competitive cash interest, and full English support is hard to beat at any price point.

 Scalable Capital — best for flat-fee active investors

-Scalable Capital started as a robo-advisor and evolved into a full brokerage.
-Its PRIME+ plan at €4.99/month covers unlimited trades and savings plans — making it the natural step up from Trade Republic for investors who also want manual control.
+Founded in Munich in 2014, Scalable Capital started as a robo-advisor and evolved into a full brokerage.
+Its PRIME+ plan at €4.99/month covers unlimited trades and Sparpläne — the natural step up from Trade Republic for investors who also make manual transactions.

 ✅ Why it wins

-• PRIME+ subscription: €4.99/month covers unlimited ETF trades + savings plans.
+• PRIME+ subscription: €4.99/month covers unlimited ETF trades and savings plans on Gettex and Xetra.

-• 2,000+ UCITS ETFs including niche, thematic, and factor products not at Trade Republic.
+• 2,000+ UCITS ETFs including niche, thematic, and factor products not available at Trade Republic.

 • Vorabpauschale & Freistellungsauftrag handled automatically — same quality as Trade Republic.

-• Desktop platform with portfolio analytics — considerably more capable than Trade Republic’s web view.
+• Desktop platform with portfolio analytics and charting — more capable than Trade Republic’s web view.

 ⚠️ Limitations

-• Monthly subscription cost — Trade Republic is cheaper for Sparplan-only use.
+• Monthly subscription cost — if you only run a Sparplan, Trade Republic or Smartbroker+ is cheaper.

-• Customer support historically slower than at traditional brokers.
+• Customer support historically slower than traditional brokers.

 • No multi-currency accounts or deep global market access at IBKR’s level.